Anharmonicity and Coulomb pseudopotential effects on superconductivity in YH$_6$ and YH$_9$: Superconductivity of YH and YH

 \subsection{Renormalization of the Coulomb pseudopotential}

-Properly taking into account the renormalization of $\mu^*$ is crucial for correctly evaluating $T_c$.
-The renormalization of $\mu^*$ due to the frequency cutoff in the Eliashberg equation has been discussed in Sec.~\ref{sec:SPIA}.
+Properly taking into account the renormalization of $\mu^*$ due to the frequency cutoff in the Eliashberg equation, as specified in Eq.~\eqref{eq:mustar}, is crucial for correctly evaluating $T_c$~\cite{Allen-Dynes}.
 In Fig.~\ref{fig:mustar}, we test the relation between $T_c$ and frequency cutoff by solving the linearized Eliashberg equation with and without the $\mu^*$ renormalization using EPC parameters of YH$_6$ calculated by SSCHA in Ref.~\cite{YH6_exp1}.
 It can be seen that without the $\mu^*$ renormalization, $T_c$ increases continuously with the frequency cutoff and does not show a trend of convergence even at large $N$ values.
 In contrast, with the $\mu^*$ renormalization, $T_c$ converges quickly.
 This indicates that only with the renormalization can we obtain a $T_c$ that is independent of the truncation.

-The renormalization of $\mu^*$ plays a decisive role in our accurate predictions of $T_c$'s.
+The renormalization of $\mu^*$ plays an important role in our accurate predictions of $T_c$'s.
 As shown in Table~\ref{tab:Tc}, SPIA yields EPC parameters that are close to the SSCHA results for YH$_6$, yet it leads to a significant suppression of $T_c$.
 This can be attributed to the renormalization, which increases $\mu^*$.
 Table~\ref{tab:Tc} also includes $T_c$'s calculated using the renormalized $\mu^*$ for both DFPT and SSCHA methods (values in parentheses).
 These results reveal that, had the renormalization of $\mu^*$ been considered, SSCHA would have made a satisfactory prediction for the $T_c$ of YH$_{6}$.
 This suggests that anharmonic effects, combined with $\mu^*$ renormalization, are sufficient to bridge the gap between theory and experimental observations.